2007: The Falconaire Online

-Strong Incentives was our first Partner, approaching us with the challenge of building and maintaining several commercial websites for Eileen Strong, a professional speaker and founder of Strong Incentives.
+Strong Incentives was our first client, approaching us with the challenge of building and maintaining several commercial websites for Eileen Strong, a professional speaker and founder of Strong Incentives.
 Eileen was a valued client for two years, during which time we re-designed and maintained Eileen’s primary website, provided general IT consulting services (including house calls), and launched two additional websites for her.

 When Stephen started at Drexel University in September of 2010, he soon became involved in TechServ, a student organization with the mission of bridging the digital divide in Philadelphia.
 TechServ’s President approached Stephen with the idea of launching WebServ, a free web and file hosting service for other recognized student organizations at TechServ.
 A second idea, redesigning the TechServ website, quickly arose during the process.
 Stephen served as TechServ’s Vice President and Head of Special Projects until his graduation from Drexel in June of 2015.
 The screenshot above is what the TechServ website looked like after its third design since 2010.